penumbra-zone/penumbra/README.md

 ## Getting started on the test network

 [Penumbra Labs][Penumbra] runs a test network for the latest version of the Penumbra protocol, and we would be delighted for you to try it out!
-Keep in mind that especially in the early stages of development, we expect many things to break.
-If you encounter bugs or wish for features to exist, we'd love for you to reach out to us on our [Discord server][Discord].
+[Per our development plan, we'll be launching (and crashing) lots of testnets](https://penumbra.zone/blog/how-were-building-penumbra), and users should expect data loss at this early stage.
+Keep in mind that the tokens on the test network have no monetary value whatsoever.
+If (which is to say, _when_) you encounter bugs or wish for features to exist, we'd love for you to reach out to us on our [Discord server][Discord].

 ### Building `pcli`